StarWind Virtual SAN:

 3. Enable checkboxes as shown in the image below.
 Click Advanced.

 4. Select Microsoft iSCSI Initiator in the Local adapter dropdown menu.
-In the Initiator IP field, select the IP address for the iSCSI channel.
-In the Target portal IP, select the corresponding portal IP from the same subnet.
+In the Initiator IP field, select the IP address for the Data network.
+In the Target portal IP, select the portal IP from the same subnet.
 Confirm the actions.

-5. Repeat the steps 2-4 to connect to partner node.
+5. Repeat the steps 2-4 to connect the Witness target from the partner node.

 6. Select the CSV1 target discovered from the local server and click Connect.